ajwalkiewicz/RandomNPCGenerator/README.md

 # Random NPC Generator

 This project is closed.
 In the near feature I will publish [NPC Generator](https://github.com/ajwalkiewicz/NPC-Generator) which is a newest version of Random NPC Generator
 Random NPC Generator is my own project that I did in order to learn Python.
 I am aware that there is a lot of mistakes.
-Variables naming convention is a big mess, there is a lot of spaghetti code.
+Variables naming convention is a big mess and there is a lot of spaghetti code.
 Some parts of code are totally not necessary others could have been written in a better way.

 <p align="center">
   <img alt="Random NPC Generator " src="https://github.com/ajwalkiewicz/random-npc-generator/blob/master/program.png">